christosgalano/christosgalano.github.io/_pages/about.md

 excerpt: "A little bit about the author."
 ---

 Hey there!
-I'm Christos, a dedicated DevOps engineer working at [Performance Technologies](https://www.performance.gr/).
+I'm Christos, a dedicated devops engineer working at [Performance Technologies](https://www.performance.gr/).
 I have a deep passion for technology and a constant drive for improvement.
 I'm dedicated to exploring and mastering various tools and technologies that empower software development and cloud computing.

 ## The purpose of this blog

 This blog serves as a platform for me to share my knowledge, experiences, and insights related to the technologies that fascinate me the most.
-I strongly believe in the power of sharing information, and my goal is to provide valuable content to fellow enthusiasts, developers, and aspiring DevOps engineers who want to stay current with the latest trends and gain practical knowledge about these tools.
+I strongly believe in the power of sharing information, and my goal is to provide valuable content to fellow enthusiasts, developers, and aspiring devops engineers who want to stay current with the latest trends and gain practical knowledge about these tools.

 ## What to expect